keesschollaart81/azure-content/articles/active-directory-b2c/active-directory-b2c-reference-oidc.md

 | error_description | A specific error message that can help a developer identify the root cause of an authentication error. |

 ## Use the token
-Now that you've successfully acquired an `access_token`, you can use the token in requests to your backend web APIs by including it in the `Authorization` header:
+Now that you've successfully acquired an `id_token`, you can use the token in requests to your backend web APIs by including it in the `Authorization` header:

 ```
 GET /tasks